ACO Musician

 Lillian Armitage

 Head of Major Gifts & Bequests, Lillian is the longest-serving member of the ACO’s administration team.
-More than this, Lillian has been an ACO subscriber and donor for over 20 years, and is currently part of ACO GOLD donor circle for our 50th Anniversary.
+Lillian has also been an ACO subscriber and donor for over 20 years, and is currently part of ACO GOLD donor circle for our 50th Anniversary.

 How did your ACO story begin?

 There are many wonderful memories.
-Apart from the excitement of moving into Pier 2/3 after many years working underground and working on the campaign for our new home, some of my favourite experiences were speaking to all of the subscribers and patrons who donated their tickets back to us or who made donations during the Covid lockdowns and hearing how much music, and the ACO in particular, meant to them and their lives.
+Apart from the excitement of moving into ACO On The Pier at Pier 2/3 in Sydney, after many years working underground and working on the campaign for our new home, some of my favourite experiences were speaking to all of the subscribers and patrons who donated their tickets back to us or who made donations during the Covid lockdowns.
+And hearing how much music, and the ACO in particular, meant to them and their lives.
 It was truly heartwarming.

 Tell us about a standout ACO performance.